AvishakeAdhikary/Neural-Networks-From-Scratch/README.md

 5. **NameWeave - Manual Back Propagation:** This notebook breaks down the MLP model into atomic pieces of code, emphasizing the importance of understanding backpropagation.
 6. **NameWeave - WaveNet:** Inspired by WaveNet architecture, we modify the previous model to resemble convolutional neural networks (CNNs).
 7. **GPT from Scratch:** Implementing all concepts learned previously, we introduce self-attention and decoder-only architecture to generate text, demonstrating the capability of modern architectures like Transformers.
 The notebook generates infinite Harry Potter-like text based on the provided dataset.
+8. **GPT Tokenizer Notebook:** A new addition to the repository, this notebook focuses on building a tokenizer for preprocessing text data, specifically designed for use with the GPT model.

 ## Table of Contents